Coop-Wolf/5143-Opsys/Assignments/P01/README.md

 - Cooper Wolf

 ## Overview:
-This project implements a basic shell in Python that supports a variety of commands.
+This project implements a basic shell in Python that supports a variety of commands mentioned below.

 ## Files:
 | Files                 | Description                                         | Author   |